About HID Crescendo Manager

 -

-Microsoft Windows 11, version 21H2 and later
+Microsoft Windows 11, starting from version 23H2 and up to version 24H2 (inclusive)

 -